 Do you recognise any of these case scenarios (which have actually happened, names changed):

-Lily is a powerful forward who is invaluable in defence.
+Ella is a powerful forward who is invaluable in defence.
 She needs to work on her fitness with consistent sessions and she is aiming for that with her coach, however she misses 1 to 2 sessions every month with “period issues”.
 Her coach is willing to support her and have open conversations but he doesn’t know what to suggest.
 Her mum thinks it’s something she has to accept as that was her experience too.

 Does Lily have to just put up with it and do what she can, when she can?
 Or can more be done?